Fail to Remain

 "Fail to Remain" refers to leaving the scene of an accident without fulfilling your legal obligations.

-Penalties can include hefty fines, 7 demerit points, potential imprisonment, and suspension of your driver's license.
+Penalties for failure to remain at the scene of an accident can include hefty fines, 7 demerit points, potential imprisonment, and suspension of your driver's license.

 Yes, with experienced legal help, you can challenge a "Fail to Remain" charge.